How I Increased My Productivity with Amazing Pomodoro Technique!

-Not long time ago, my day was filled with external distractions and I was not focused on the tasks I had to perform.
+Until a few years ago, my working day was filled with various external distractions and I was not focused on the tasks I had to perform.

 The mind was distracted by various factors :

 - Do you familiar with “I have only one small question, Can I ask?” or “I need your help”.
 A few years ago most of my day was distracted by my colleagues, who asked professional questions…Of course, it’s my professional duty to answer the professional questions but every question took me out of the focus.
 In those moments I felt out of control…

 - Small talks between co-workers in the organization cafeteria

 - Social media, such as What’s up, e-mail, Pinterest and etc’

 Quite a bit at the end of the day, I would ask myself, “Did you complete all your tasks are planned by you?”
 Or another one “A day passed and I did not notice at all.”